-The FILTER function in Google Sheets is a powerful function we can use to, well, filter our data.
+The Google Sheets FILTER function is a powerful function we can use to, well, filter our data.

 Suppose we want to retrieve all values above a certain threshold?
 Or values that were greater than average?
 Or all even, or odd, values?

-The FILTER function can easily do all of these, and more, with a single formula.
+The Google Sheets FILTER function can easily do all of these, and more, with a single formula.

-In this example, we have a list of values in column A and we want to extract specific values from that list, for example the numbers that are greater than average, or only the even numbers.
+In this example, we have a range of values in column A and we want to extract specific values from that range, for example the numbers that are greater than average, or only the even numbers.

 The filter formula will return only the values that satisfy the conditions we set.
-It takes two arguments, firstly the list of values we want to filter and secondly the conditions we’re going to apply.
+It takes two arguments, firstly the full range of values we want to filter and secondly the conditions we’re going to apply.
 The syntax is:

-For the example in the image at the top of this post, these are the conditions and corresponding formulas:
+For the example shown in the top image, here are the conditions and corresponding formulas:

 |Filter for < 50||